katkuriBalram/color-identification-using-opencv/README.md

 ## How to Execute?

--**install the visual studio code according to your system through https://code.visualstudio.com/download** -**install the python latest version from https://www.python.org/downloads/** -Install the prerequisites/software’s required to execute the code.
+   -install the visual studio code according to your system through https://code.visualstudio.com/download -install the python latest version from https://www.python.org/downloads/ -Install the prerequisites/software’s required to execute the code.
    -edit the path at the 23rd line in main.py

 ## Issues Faced
 Coordinate Out of Bounds: Handling cases where the selected coordinates are outside the image boundaries.